kilar95/Data-Analysis---Cyclistics-/README.md

 ## Case Study: How Does a Bike-Share Navigate Speedy Success?

 This case study was completed as part of the Google Data Analytics Professional Certificate capstone unit.
-As described in the Google Sara Analytics Professional Certificate, this case study will follow the 6 steps of the Data analysis process: Ask, Prepare, Process, Analyse, Share and Act.
+As described in the Google Data Analytics Professional Certificate, this case study will follow the 6 steps of the Data analysis process: Ask, Prepare, Process, Analyse, Share and Act.
 The aforementioned steps were all accomplished by using Rstudio.

 ### Scenario